 Spring is an ideal time to mulch the beds on your commercial Atlanta property, especially following the wet weather we experience during winter.
-Over time, wood and pinestraw mulch breaks down and your beds will require a fresh layer to gain all of the benefits.
+Over time, hardwood and pine straw mulch breaks down and your beds will require a fresh layer to gain all of the benefits.
 Fall cleanups also take a toll on landscape beds—you’ll naturally lose some mulch during the process.
-Sun, wind and decomposition wear out mulch, too.
+Sun, wind, and decomposition wear out mulch, too.

 Generally, mulch has a shelf life of less than one year.
-Pinestraw mulch might need to be replaced a couple times per year.
+Pinestraw mulch should be replaced a couple of times per year.
 Spring is the time to replace that mulch so you can prepare plants to take the heat and retain moisture in summer.
 (Mulch is an ideal root insulator.)

 You might be wondering how much mulch your property will require, and what is the best type of mulch for your Atlanta property.
 Also, how much can you expect to spend on mulch this year?

 How Much Mulch Does My Commercial Property Need?